Meteor-Community-Packages/meteor-autoform/README.md

 This component accepts the same attributes as `afFieldInput`.
 Attributes that are prefixed with `label-` become attributes on the rendered `label` element while any remaining attributes are forwarded to the `afFieldInput` component.
-You can also set `label=false` to omit the `label` element.
+You can also set `label=false` to omit the `label` element or set `label` to a string to use that text as the label text.

 ### afQuickField